jmcdo29/nest-commander/packages/nest-commander-testing/README.md

 ## Testing With Mocks

 So what's the use of writing a super awesome command line script if you can't test it super easily, right?
 Fortunately, `nest-commander` has some utilities you can make use of that fits in perfectly with the NestJS ecosystem, it'll feel right at home to any Nestlings out there.
 Instead of using the `CommandFactory` for building the command in test mode, you can use `CommandTestFactory` and pass in your metadata, very similarly to how `Test.createTestingModule` from `@nestjs/testing` works.
 In fact, it uses this package under the hood.
 You're also still able to chain on the `overrideProvider` methods before calling `compile()` so you can swap out DI pieces right in the test.
 [A nice example of this can be seen in the basic.command.factory.spec.ts file](./../../integration/test/basic.command.factory.spec.ts).

+## Testing Inquirer Questions

+If you are making use of the `InquirerService`, you can use `CommandTestFactory.setAnswers` method and pass either a single answer or multiple answers depending on how many answers you need to mock.
+In doing so, a mock inquirer service will act similarly to inquirer without needing to modify `process.stdin` or make use of any user input, allowing smooth testing in your CI pipelines.
+For an example of this, please check the [pizza command integration test](../../integration/pizza/test/pizza.command.spec.ts).